curohn/programming_for_business_project/project_0_writeup.md

   3. Increase user engagement and satisfaction on the Zillow platform
   4. Help users make more informed real estate decisions

 2. Explain your solution and why your proposed solution should solve the problem.
 What kind of value your solution will bring to the organization, society, or lives of the people?

 3. How does the organization currently work to solve the problem (if any)?
 How will your solution fit into their current process and help them improve the outcomes?

+Currently at Zillow we use a mixture of techniques to help identify current market conditions.
+We mostly focus on traditional apprasials, comparative market analyses, and public records & tax assessments to help determine the current value of a home.
+In tradtional appraisals we used a mixture of in person inspections, local sale comps and consider condition/upgrades to help account for the houses fair market value.
+Using comparative market analyses we would use recent sales, current listings, and expired listings combined with local knowlege to prepare a home and evaluation.
+If the other two methods failed to bring a clear valuation we would fall to tax assessments on the property and public sale records to find a property value.

 4. How will you acquire data?
 Will the organization provide, or will you find public data or will you need both?
 What will be the likely size of the data?